awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started-step1.md

    If you want to join your file system to a Microsoft Active Directory domain that is managed by AWS, choose **AWS Managed Microsoft Active Directory**, and then choose your AWS Directory Service directory from the list\.
 For more information, see [Working with Active Directory in Amazon FSx for Windows File Server](aws-ad-integration-fsxW.md)\.

-   If you want to join your file system to a self\-managed Microsoft Active Directory domain, choose **Self\-managed Microsoft Active Directory**, and provide the following details for your active directory\.
+   If you want to join your file system to a self\-managed Microsoft Active Directory domain, choose **Self\-managed Microsoft Active Directory**, and provide the following details for your Active Directory\.
    + The fully qualified domain name of your active directory\.
    + **DNS server IP addresses**—the IPv4 addresses of the DNS servers for your domain
    + **Service account username**—the user name of the service account in your existing active directory\.
 Do not include a domain prefix or suffix\.